spectrocloud/librarium/content/docs/04.5-devx/04-resource-quota.md

 **Request**: ✅

-**Explanation**: From a tenant user quota perspective, user A has the following remaining resources - two virtual clusters, 12 CPU, 20 GiB Memory, and 40 GiB of storage.
-From a cluster group perspective, user A is within the resource limits of the dev-special cluster group.
+**Explanation**: Based on tenant user quota, user A has these remaining resources for two virtual clusters: 12 CPU, 20 GiB Memory, and 40 GiB of storage.
+Based on cluster group quota, user A is within the resource limits of the dev-special cluster group.

 <br />